 - 1 pinch salt

-- 1 tbsp rosemary flowers to decorate (optional)
+- 1 tablespoon rosemary flowers to decorate (optional)

 - Add the milk to a larger pot (ideally a bottom-heavy one) salt, sugar, the slightly crushed cardamon pod, and the dry macaroni pasta.

 - Cook the pasta in the milk over medium/low heat for about 20-25 min stirring occasionally.

 - While you keep an eye on the milk and pasta giving it a stir every 30-40 seconds, take out the food processor and give the walnut kernels a few pulses until it gets to a couscous consistency.

 - When the pasta is ready (don’t overcook) take off the heat and set aside for a minute or two.
 Just allow it to cool a little.